SuperNOVAS v1.3

 Provides a default ephemeris implementation to handle position and velocity calculations for minor planets, which are not handled by the solarsystem() type calls.
 The library does not provide a default implementation, but users can provide their own, either as a default statically compiled readeph() implementation, or else a dynamically defined one via ephemeris_set_reader().

-You can set the built-in implementation for the library by setting the DEFAULT_READEPH variable in the Makefile.
+You can set the built-in implementation for the library at build time by setting the DEFAULT_READEPH variable in the config.mk.

 Deprecated: